‘We are very sad’: Cloverdale Rodeo cancelled for third time in 74 years - BC Local News

 The Cloverdale Rodeo and Country Fair has been cancelled for 2020 due to the COVID-19 pandemic, according to one event official.

-“We are very sad to have to make this decision but it is the right thing to do for our volunteers , members and guests,” Shannon Claypool, the event’s head volunteer, posted to the Bit-A-Bling grand entry team’s Facebook page on Friday evening (April 10).
+“We are very sad to have to make this decision but it is the right thing to do for our volunteers , members and guests,” Shannon Claypool, president of Cloverdale Rodeo and Exhibition Association, posted to the Bit-A-Bling grand entry team’s Facebook page on Friday evening (April 10).

 “This is only the 3rd time in 74 years that our wonderful event has been forced to cancel,” Claypool added.